-(4) distance and/or time clients must travel to receive services.
+(4) distance and/or time clients must travel to receive services; and

+(5) any other relevant factors HHSC deems relevant for determining provider access.

-(c) Compliance Information.
-Upon request, BCCS providers must provide the department or its designees with all information the department or its designees require to determine the provider's compliance with the program requirements.
+(c) Upon request, BCCS Program providers must provide HHSC or its designee with all information HHSC or its designee require to determine the provider's compliance with the program requirements.

-(d) Provider Disqualification.
-If , after the effective date of this section, the department or its designee determines that a BCCS provider fails to comply with this section, the department or its designee will disqualify the provider from BCCS.
+(d) If HHSC or its designee determines that a BCCS Program provider fails to comply with this section, HHSC or its designee will disqualify the provider from the BCCS Program.

-(e) Recoupment.
-If a BCCS provider is disqualified, the department or its designee will take appropriate action to:
+(e) If a BCCS Program provider is disqualified, HHSC or its designee will take appropriate action to:

 (1) assist a BCCS client to find an alternative provider; and